Bharti-Rana/MATLAB-Directory-Functions/README.md

 # MATLAB-Directory-Functions
-To List a type of files in a directory or to retrieve a list of Files/Folder in a directory
+readDir(): To List a type of files in a directory readDirList(): To retrieve a list of Files/Folder in a directory